 This would not have been necessary for an elderly person visiting the store who had subscribed to the Family Wide 10 Devices plan at that time.
-The elderly person would not have needed to pay 5,500 yen per month as the Single Plan for One Device costs 2,500 yen per month.
+At that time, the elderly person would not have needed to pay 5,500 yen per month as the Single Plan for One Device costs 2,500 yen per month.
 But if a household only has one person but that person intends to use a PC, smartphone and tablet with Wi-Fi at home, it would require the Personal Plan for Three Devices, which costs 4,000 yen per month.

 Cancellation charges vary depending on cases such as (1) cancellation within the first month of admission to membership, (2) cancellation after one year, and (3) cancellation after three years.
 The Company expects to collect payment based on the assumption that the customer is on a three-year installment payment plan.
 Therefore, when a contract period ends up being shorter than three years, customers are required to pay the outstanding amount of hardware in use.
-This is also a common method.
+This is also the commonly used method.

 The Company makes the policies on how to sell the services and what price to set on services.
-If a service does not meet customers' needs, the service will not sell.
-If unnecessary services are offered, customers can request to remove those services.
+If a service does not meet customers' needs, that service will not sell.
+If unnecessary services are offered, customers can request to have those services removed.